 The disorder of the mesenteric artery is usually not obvious to the owner.
-But every once in a while, a clump of larvae breaks loose from the worm aneurysm.
-It gets stuck where the branches of the mesenteric artery become narrower; the blood flow is then obstructed.
+But if it happens that a clump of larvae in a body breaks loose from the worm aneurysm, then it gets stuck where the branches of the mesenteric artery become narrower and the blood flow is then obstructed.
 That infarction does not go unnoticed, as the horse experiences severe colic.
 It falls to the ground, rolls back and forth on its back, lashes out wildly with its legs and head and is soaked with sweat; it hits against walls and beams, groans and moans.
 It is a terrible thing to see.
 This behaviour can be so severe that the animal hurts itself.
 The colic attacks can occur so suddenly that you are no longer safe in the vicinity of the animal concerned.
 A horse can survive minor colon infarctions; but it will die if a larger part of the intestine dies off.
 This struggle with death takes hours, sometime up to a day.
 Painkillers do not help; not even in the highest dose.
 There is nothing you can do.

 The major breakthrough in preventing colon infarctions in horses came with the discovery that the medication avermectin not only kills mature worms in the intestine, but also the larvae elsewhere in the body, in a worm aneurysm for example.
 That discovery proved to be even more important to horses than the discovery that penicillin can kill bacteria throughout the body.
 In the nineties, a paste containing an anti-worm agent derived from avermectin became the new medication of choice for treating worms in horses.
 A colon infarction has since become a rare occurrence.